ocuz/group-members-scraper/README.md

 # group members scraper

-This is a script that;
+This is a script that:
 - uses the roblox groups API endpoint to scrape all members of a specific roblox group with their group ID
 - uses pagination cursors
 - writes in a csv file